 You can expect to pay between $200 and $500 for a bushel of clams.
 The exact price will depend on the type of clams you buy, where you live, and the condition in which you purchase them.

-Because you can expect to purchase between 100 and 400 clams in a bushel, the average price of a bushel is around $212.
+Because you can expect to purchase between 100 and 400 clams per bushel, the average price of a bushel is around $212.
 However, there are other factors to consider when purchasing clams.

-Here are some common considerations that may affect the price of your clams:
+Here are some common considerations that may affect the price of clams:

 - Where you live.
 Location is a significant factor when thinking about the cost of clams.
 If you live in a landlocked state, buying fresh clams will be more expensive than living in a coastal area.